 My take on the NMC Horizon Report in 3 Lenses

 This long-term trend encompasses our work in transforming the academy.
 It brings themes like Deeper Learning approaches – New Digital Environments – Adaptive learning – AI – Redesigning Learning Spaces and Rethinking the Roles of Educators together.
-If you look at the system view of our age we are moving from the academic campus to the maker and entrepreneur campus.
+If you look at the system view of our age, we are moving from the academic campus to the maker and entrepreneur campus.
 Campuses now embody a new message: It is not just what are you going to learn.
 It is – what you are going to make?
 Entrepreneur competitions and challenges run on urban and suburban campuses.
-This is empowered by the ability of students to not only use new tech, but also build their own tools and solve real problems.
+This is empowered by the ability of students to not only use new tech but also build their own tools and solve real problems.
 Students are now creators.

 My first perspective is to focus on students and New Learning Experiences.
 This also reflects the work of faculty and institutions who embrace new models of teaching and learning, moving from teacher-centered to learner-centered.
-Experiential and challenge-based learning take students out of the classroom to tackle authentic challenges and create meaning.
+Experiential and challenge-based learning takes students out of the classroom to tackle authentic challenges and create meaning.

 Second I look for Emerging Practices – and that does not mean best practices.
-Instead I am looking for new ways to do things, ways that transcend disciplines, ways that can create impact.
-In a rapidly changing world, we need to design for emergence and not simply replicate existing practice.
+Instead, I am looking for new ways to do things, ways that transcend disciplines, ways that can create impact.
+In a rapidly changing world, we need to design for emergence and not merely replicate existing practice.
 We need to look for ways to work in a world in motion.
 The Horizon Report often captures these early signals.

 My third lens is to look for Edge Tools – or ways to apply technology and methods to solve problems in new ways.
-Sometimes the report names those tools, sometimes the report is a prompt for me to find them.
-In recent years the report has shed light on tools encompassing Data Visualization, Augmented and Virtual Reality, Mixed Reality, Artificial Intelligence and more.
+Sometimes the report names those tools; sometimes the report is a prompt for me to find them.
+In recent years the report has shed light on tools encompassing Data Visualization, Augmented and Virtual Reality, Mixed Reality, Artificial Intelligence, and more.
 I look for ways these work together.